fitzcairn/SimpleGame/README.md

 ### Building and Running: JavaFX

 * [Open the Gradle tool window in IntelliJ](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html).
+* Build and run the app.
+To do this:
-* Expand ":modules/javafx"
+    * Expand ":modules:javafx"
     * Expand "Tasks"
     * Expand "application"
     * Double-click "run".

 ### Building and Running: Android